Dear Mr. Electrician: Tell me how to ground an outlet.

 The internal lightweight metal bonding wire inside of BX cable is not an equipment grounding conductor.
 It is only to maintain grounding continuity inside of the BX.
 There is no need to connect the internal bonding wire to any grounding conductors or terminal screws.

 The BX connector must be secured with the locknut first before screwing the grounding bushing on.
-The grounding bushing has limited threads, without the locknut, the BX connector would be loose.
+The grounding bushing has limited threads.
+Without the locknut, the BX connector would be loose.

 Type MC cable also has a metal jacket, but it is not always an approved grounding conductor.
 Check the packaging or tags to see if your MC cable armor is an approved grounding conductor.
 MC has a separate green insulated equipment grounding conductor.
-However, the metal armor of MC cable must still be grounded using approved MC cable connectors which are not the same as BX connectors.
+However, the metal armor of the MC cable must still be grounded using approved MC cable connectors which are not the same as BX connectors.

-As with BX connectors, MC connectors must be installed wrench tight.
+As with BX connectors, MC connectors must be installed wrench-tight.
 There are locknut wrenches for this.
 Also, Channellock pliers can be used.
-On large connectors, I use a hammer and an old screwdriver to bang the locknuts tight.
+I use a hammer and an old screwdriver on large connectors to bang the locknuts tight.

 Anti-Short Bushings are used for all BX and MC cables and also for Flexible Metal Conduit to protect the wire insulation from getting nicked and causing a short circuit.
 I have personally seen a few instances where an anti-short bushing was not used and it resulted in a short circuit to the metal armor.

 As with BX and MC, the connectors, couplings, and other fittings for metal electrical conduits must be wrench tight when installed to maintain an effective ground path.
 Fittings such as the conduit angle compression connector above must have its locknut wrench tight into the electrical box as well as the compression ring on the conduit.
 The pigtail on the metal box gets connected directly to the electrical outlet.